Main Street Capital Co. (MAIN) to Issue Monthly Dividend of $0.30 on April 15th

 Main Street Capital Co.
-(NYSE:MAIN – Get Free Report) announced a monthly dividend on Tuesday, February 20th, NASDAQ reports.
+(NYSE:MAIN – Get Free Report) declared a monthly dividend on Tuesday, February 20th, investing.com reports.
 Shareholders of record on Monday, April 8th will be given a dividend of 0.30 per share by the financial services provider on Monday, April 15th.
-This represents a $3.60 annualized dividend and a yield of 7.66%.
+This represents a $3.60 dividend on an annualized basis and a dividend yield of 7.66%.
 The ex-dividend date of this dividend is Friday, April 5th.
-This is an increase from Main Street Capital’s previous monthly dividend of $0.24.
+This is a positive change from Main Street Capital’s previous monthly dividend of $0.24.

-Main Street Capital has increased its dividend by an average of 6.8% annually over the last three years.
+Main Street Capital has raised its dividend by an average of 6.8% per year over the last three years.
 Main Street Capital has a dividend payout ratio of 74.2% indicating that its dividend is sufficiently covered by earnings.
-Equities analysts expect Main Street Capital to earn $3.90 per share next year, which means the company should continue to be able to cover its $2.88 annual dividend with an expected future payout ratio of 73.8%.
+Analysts expect Main Street Capital to earn $3.90 per share next year, which means the company should continue to be able to cover its $2.88 annual dividend with an expected future payout ratio of 73.8%.

-MAIN has been the topic of several analyst reports.
-Royal Bank of Canada boosted their price target on shares of Main Street Capital from $46.00 to $48.00 and gave the company an “outperform” rating in a report on Monday, January 22nd.
-Oppenheimer upped their target price on shares of Main Street Capital from $41.00 to $43.00 and gave the company a “market perform” rating in a research note on Monday, February 26th.
-UBS Group raised their price target on shares of Main Street Capital from $43.00 to $45.00 and gave the stock a “neutral” rating in a research note on Friday, March 1st.
-Truist Financial upped their price objective on Main Street Capital from $43.00 to $45.00 and gave the company a “hold” rating in a research note on Monday, February 26th.
-Finally, B. Riley downgraded Main Street Capital from a “buy” rating to a “neutral” rating and set a $47.00 target price for the company. in a research report on Monday, January 8th.
-Five research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-According to data from MarketBeat.com, the company has an average rating of “Hold” and a consensus price target of $45.50.
+MAIN has been the topic of several recent research reports.
+UBS Group increased their price target on shares of Main Street Capital from $43.00 to $45.00 and gave the stock a “neutral” rating in a research report on Friday, March 1st.
+Truist Financial increased their price objective on shares of Main Street Capital from $43.00 to $45.00 and gave the stock a “hold” rating in a research note on Monday, February 26th.
+Oppenheimer increased their price objective on shares of Main Street Capital from $41.00 to $43.00 and gave the stock a “market perform” rating in a research note on Monday, February 26th.
+B. Riley cut shares of Main Street Capital from a “buy” rating to a “neutral” rating and set a $47.00 target price for the company. in a research note on Monday, January 8th.
+Finally, Royal Bank of Canada raised their target price on shares of Main Street Capital from $46.00 to $48.00 and gave the company an “outperform” rating in a research note on Monday, January 22nd.
+Five investment analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
+Based on data from MarketBeat, Main Street Capital currently has a consensus rating of “Hold” and a consensus price target of $45.50.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in MAIN.
-PNC Financial Services Group Inc. raised its position in Main Street Capital by 11.9% in the 1st quarter.
-PNC Financial Services Group Inc. now owns 8,504 shares of the financial services provider’s stock valued at $363,000 after purchasing an additional 904 shares during the last quarter.
-Merit Financial Group LLC acquired a new position in Main Street Capital during the 1st quarter worth about $274,000.
-SS&H Financial Advisors Inc. acquired a new position in Main Street Capital during the 1st quarter worth about $1,079,000.
-Northern Trust Corp increased its position in Main Street Capital by 40.1% in the 1st quarter.
-Northern Trust Corp now owns 47,333 shares of the financial services provider’s stock valued at $2,018,000 after acquiring an additional 13,542 shares in the last quarter.
-Finally, Invesco Ltd. raised its stake in shares of Main Street Capital by 6.9% in the first quarter.
-Invesco Ltd. now owns 43,655 shares of the financial services provider’s stock worth $1,861,000 after acquiring an additional 2,814 shares during the last quarter.
-20.31% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently modified their holdings of MAIN.
+Citigroup Inc. grew its position in Main Street Capital by 945.9% during the 3rd quarter.
+Citigroup Inc. now owns 638 shares of the financial services provider’s stock worth $26,000 after purchasing an additional 577 shares during the last quarter.
+ICA Group Wealth Management LLC purchased a new stake in Main Street Capital during the 4th quarter worth approximately $55,000.
+Harbour Investments Inc. grew its position in Main Street Capital by 15.6% during the 4th quarter.
+Harbour Investments Inc. now owns 2,636 shares of the financial services provider’s stock worth $97,000 after purchasing an additional 356 shares during the last quarter.
+Sunbelt Securities Inc. purchased a new stake in Main Street Capital during the 1st quarter worth approximately $132,000.
+Finally, Tower Research Capital LLC TRC grew its position in Main Street Capital by 3,563.7% during the 2nd quarter.
+Tower Research Capital LLC TRC now owns 3,334 shares of the financial services provider’s stock worth $133,000 after purchasing an additional 3,243 shares during the last quarter.
+Hedge funds and other institutional investors own 20.31% of the company’s stock.

 Main Street Capital Company Profile